yurunsheng1/MAM_network/README.md

 Getting Started:
 The pipeline is as follows:
 1. Amino Acid to Vector: Convert the Amino Acid into n-dimemsion vector.
-1) Find config.ini and Set  Vec == True
+I Find config.ini and Set  Vec == True
-2) Run python main.py config.ini
+II Run python main.py config.ini

 2. Train model.
-1) Find config.ini and Set  train == True
+I Find config.ini and Set  train == True
-2) Run python main.py config.ini
+II Run python main.py config.ini

 3. Evaluate model.
 Do the prediction on  the test dataset.
-1) Find config.ini and Set  evaluate == True
+I Find config.ini and Set  evaluate == True
-2) Run python main.py config.ini
+II Run python main.py config.ini

 4. Inference model.
 Do the prediction on  the test dataset as well as generation.
-1) Find config.ini and Set  Inference == True
+I Find config.ini and Set  Inference == True
-2) Run python main.py config.ini
+II Run python main.py config.ini

 5. Fine-tuning.
 The setting of train, evaluate and inference model are the same operation as we mentioned above.